I get my drugs from the Native American health service. Do I need Part D?

 What if I have medigap insurance?

 If your medigap policy (also known as Medicare supplement insurance) does not help pay for drugs, it won’t be affected by Medicare drug coverage.
-Medigap policies that include drug coverage are no longer sold but if you still have one of these older ones, these are your options:
+Medigap policies that include drug coverage are no longer sold but if you still have one of these older ones (which are labeled H, I or J) these are your options:

 - You can keep your policy but drop its drug coverage (or switch to a different medigap policy that does not cover drugs) and instead get your drugs through a Medicare Part D plan.
 Your medigap premium would then be reduced.